 - How do I request a hearing?

 How you request a hearing depends on the type of hearing.
 Generally, if you were served with a yellow or carbon copy of an Affidavit and Notice of Revocation (most typically for a DUI/DWAI arrest) or an Affidavit and Notice of Suspension by a police officer , you will need to request a hearing with the Division of Motor Vehicles (DMV).
 You may do this in person at any full service Driver License office, or in writing via US mail or email.
 Please visit the DMV website for more information on these types of hearing requests.
-If you were not served with paperwork by a police officer, you can schedule your hearing by contacting the Hearings Division.
+If you were not served with paperwork by a police officer, you can request a hearing by using the Hearings Division Electronic Hearing Request Form.
 A probationary driver license (red license) is not available in many cases.